 Use task analysis – teach a concept in small chunks until students have gained mastery.
 When teaching a new rule, be sure your students have a solid understanding of the rule before you teach them the exceptions to the rule.
 Try to first teach the concept in isolation, and then re-introduce it in context.
 For example, sequencing is a skill that can be difficult for students to master.
-In my sequencing sort skill center students learn to sequence outside of reading by ordering a set of picture cards and then describing the order they chose.
+In my sequencing sort skill center, students learn to sequence outside of reading by ordering a set of picture cards and then describing the order they chose.
 For more on this topic, read my blog post called 3 Ways to Help Students Master Sequencing.

 Knowing your students’ learning styles and multiple intelligences will help meet the needs of individual learners.
-If you know the student learns best through music, put the new rule or concept to a familiar tune to help with recall.
-If your student is a kinesthetic learner (which I have found a tendency in struggling students), use math manipulatives and demonstrate the rule.
+If you know the student learns best through music, then put the new rule or concept to a familiar tune to help with recall.
+If your student is a kinesthetic learner (which I have found a tendency in struggling students), then use math manipulatives and demonstrate the rule.
 This will also help your visual learners!
-There are several quick assessments you can use to learn about your students, including assessments one for learning styles and others one for multiple intelligences.
-If you have young learners, you can use something like my learner profiles (pictured below) to help determine your students’ learning styles and multiple intelligences.
+There are several quick assessments you can use to learn about your students, including assessments for learning styles and others for multiple intelligences.
+If you have young learners, then you can use something like my learner profiles (pictured below) to help determine your students’ learning styles and multiple intelligences.

 6. Give Students Many Opportunities to Practice

 Students will need lots of opportunities to practice the new skill or concept they have learned.
 One great way for students to review a new concept is to have them teach it to someone else.
 Teaching a concept reinforces the learning process, prompting differentiated and more in-depth comprehension.
-The process of communicating the new skill or concept also develops learning as the student must be able to explain using practical application.
+The process of communicating the new skill or concept also develops learning, as the student must be able to explain using practical application.
 Finally, the opportunity to answer questions will enhance comprehension specific to the new concept or skill, as well as promoting communication and adaptive thinking skills.

 I hope these tips help your struggling learners find success in the classroom!
-Thanks for reading and blessings on a new school year!
+Thanks for reading, and blessings on a new school year!